ethanstockbridge/ECSE-4961/Project 5/README.md

 ## Testing

 To run the pre-configured files, you can go to ./tests/ex# and copy the files to the root folder, "Project 5".
-Ex: If you want to test the example 1 below, go to ./tests/ex1 and copy the files to root folder, "Project 5", then run the program using `./a.out` (with optional threads)
+Ex: If you want to test the **Example 1** below, go to ./tests/ex1 and copy the files to root folder, "Project 5", then run the program using `./a.out` after building (with optional threads)

 ## Example 1: Resuming banking program after server crash (with previous successful database update)